threefoldfoundation/threefold_data/content/project/solidaridad/solidaridad.md

 ## What's the Latest?
 (April 2021)

-- Contract signed and being executed
-  - Kickstart Ping! project for sugarcane farmers in upper Egypt
-  - Looking for a dedicated project manager
-  - Feasibility project for larger projects to come
-- United Nations World Food Program contract has been awarded to Solidaridad
-  - Fair Data: Marketplace for farming data collected by farmers (smallholders)
-    - The Food industry needs information about the produce they use & sell
-    - In order to have sustainability, equality, & human rights statements in their Corporate Social Responsibility Charters
-    - Normally they contract surveyers to go to the fields and collect data from the farmers directly
+Contract between Solidaridad and ThreeFold has been signed and is being executed.
+Project Ping! will involve sugarcane farmers in upper Egypt and is currently operating as a feasibility study for the larger project to be formalised and initiated.

+Solidaridad has launched a Fair Data [program](https://www.solidaridadnetwork.org/news/how-technology-can-boost-productivity-in-small-scale-mining/).
+The Fair Data program hinges around provind services in the 4th industrial revolution where ThreeFold technology will help to achieve:
+- Record Keeping: Record and trace  work and output, along with helping to improve the way people work
+- Formalisation:  decriminalise  sectors which can lead to more transparency
-    - This is costly and inefficient
+- Capacity Building: Training, tracking and ‘certification’.
-    - Fair data will collect data once and be updated by the farmers themselves
-    - Fair data will recognize the farmer as the owner of the data
-    - Data sales proceeds (percentage) will go to the individual farmers.
-Digital currency & data economy
-    - Decentralized data storage – farmer-owned
-    - Marketplace for data analysis and refinement trading
+- Access to Information: Information sharing platforms focussing on trading and market updates.
+- Access to Finance:  Information and  details on where people are located, their registration, productivity, the training and certification, financial services providers would have more confidence to provide loans and other services
+- Advanced Equipment and Technology: Access to the latest equipment will help improve efficiency.
+R

+First focus will be on creating a marketplace for farming data collected by farmers (smallholders) which is wanter by the food industry have sustainability, equality, & human rights statements in their Corporate Social Responsibility Charters.
+This marketplace will connect smallholder farmers, analysts and large companies to provide the data needed to creating  reporting and make the smallholder farmers benefit by having a secondary income stream out of the information (data) that theyu provide.

 <br/>